asia-jankowska00/den-rene-linie/README.md

 OR

 1. Install lerna globally `npm i lerna -g`
+2. run `npm install` in the root directory
-2. run `lerna boostrap` to install dependencies across all packages
+3. run `lerna boostrap` to install dependencies across all packages
+4. Use `npm run start-server` to start the server (required)
-3. Use `npm run start-bcl` to start the business-client
+5. Use `npm run start-bcl` to start the business-client
-4. Use `npm run start-eme` to start the employee
+6. Use `npm run start-eme` to start the employee
-5. Use `npm run start-emr` to start the employer
+7. Use `npm run start-emr` to start the employer
-6. Use `npm run start-server` to start the server

 Note: the clients will not work properly if the server is not running
 Note2: Vue doesn't seem to like environment variables, so it might throw an error "'process' is not defined".
 Restart the Vue live server to fix this (multiple restarts might be needed).
+If that doesn't work, restart your terminal.

 ### Technologies & Tools used
 * Vue & Vuex